Written by Grant Maloy Smith, the data acquisition expert

 Dewesoft DAQ system sending real-time data via a single EtherCAT line

-But this is actually just the beginning because DAQ systems like IOLITE and IOLITEd can even eliminate the PLC hardware completely in many applications.
+But this is actually just the beginning because DAQ systems like IOLITE Rack and IOLITE can even eliminate the PLC hardware completely in many applications.
 It is possible to connect IOLITE to a computer host running real-time PLC software.
 These include systems like:

 - Beckhoff Twincat®,